-From 2007 to 2019, private equity firms invested in approximately 4,800 Dutch companies for a total invested value of EUR43.9 billion, according to the statistics kept by the Dutch Private Equity and Venture Capital Association (Nederlandse Vereniging van Participatiemaatschappijen) (NVP).
-In The Netherlands, most PE deals are private M&A deals.
+From 2007 to 2019, private equity firms (including VC funds) invested in about 4,800 Dutch companies for a total invested value of EUR43.9 billion, according to the statistics kept by the Dutch Private Equity and Venture Capital Association (Nederlandse Vereniging van Participatiemaatschappijen) (NVP).
+In The Netherlands, most PE and VC deals are private M&A deals.
 There are, however, also portfolio companies that are engaged in IPOs and dual-track exits.